 Credits: 52 | Program Duration: 1-2 years

-Available at our: Amherst Campus, Rochester Campus and Online
+Available at our: Buffalo Campus, Rochester Campus and Online

 Life can be a juggling act.
 Medaille College's School of Adult and Graduate Education (SAGE) can help you get ahead in business, without having to drop a thing.
 Designed for working adults like you, the Bachelor of Business Administration Program (B.B.A.) is a 52-credit program perfect for those who have earned an associate degree or have approximately two years of college credit.